Monterosa Ski Resort Italy

 Monterosa Ski area has a rightful reputation for deep powder, huge off-piste frerride and great adventures.
 Monterosa Ski in Italy is set across three valleys south of the ever-present Monte Rosa massif - the heavily glaciated second highest peak in western Europe.

-We rate Monterosa highly in both best overall & best powder ski resorts in Italy & Europe (& the world).
-It is currently rated #1 in Italy for best overall ski resort & best for powder hounds.
-The mix of great snow, terrain, low cost & lack of people (read - freshies all day) create a PPEPP - Perfect Place for European Powder Pleasure!
+We rate Monterosa highly in both best overall & best powder ski resorts in Italy & Europe.
+It has been previously rated #1 in Italy for best overall ski resort & best for powder hounds.
+The mix of great snow, terrain, relatively low cost & lack of people (read - freshies all day) create a PPEPP - Perfect Place for European Powder Pleasure!

 Pros & Cons for Monterosa Ski Resort